csbg/tfcf/README.md

 This repository contains the code to analyze the data from the manuscript.

 ## Contents
 - src: Code for the analyses of FACS-based and Perturb-seq CRISPR screens.
-R code that runs in a Singularity container and uses the renv package for reproducibility.
-This folder contains a separate README file.
+This folder contains a separate README file describing how to run the code.
 - metadata: Tables and annotations required for the analysis.
 - lockfiles: archived renv lockfiles
 - misc: archived scripts not required for the analysis
 - ATAC_ChIP: Code to analyze epigenomics datasets.
-This folder contains a separate README file.
+This folder contains a separate README file that describes how to run the code.